 When you are a network engineer or a developer, you may want to test your skills in a virtual environment rather than playing with your machine or production environment.
 Because you never know what could go wrong.

 VMWare workstation pro is a Software program that would let you install different operating systems, be it a Windows or Linux virtually on your physical machine.
 The resources your physical machine (host) has, that would share among the VM’s.

-I know some of my friends and colleagues personally who loves MAC Operating systems but wanted to use Windows OS as well at times and they are using VMware fusion pro to run windows VM in MAC machine.
+I know some of my friends and colleagues personally who love MAC Operating systems but wanted to use Windows OS as well at times and they are using VMware fusion pro to run windows VM in MAC machine.
 That way they can switch between the host machine (MAC OS) and the guest machines(windows) anytime they want.

-If you are looking for a free option then I have covered the installation of Ubuntu 19.04 on VirtualBox steps here.
+If you are looking for a free option then I have covered the installation of Ubuntu on VirtualBox steps here.

-- VMware workstation Pro 15 for windows and Linux – Click here to download.
+- VMware workstation Pro 16 for windows and Linux – Click here to download.